General FAQ

 Q: My kid is brilliant!
 Why can't I have free and appropriate education?

 A: That term only refers to special needs, not academic differentiation in Illinois.
 We can’t admit tuition-free students without private pay funds right now, we only have very limited scholarship and fin aid.
-We are a 3-year-old START UP and everyone expects an enormous amount of resources from us without giving us anything at all, as if we were a pot of gold at the end of a rainbow.
+We are a 5-year-old START UP and everyone expects an enormous amount of resources from us without giving us anything at all, as if we were a pot of gold at the end of a rainbow.
 No one cares about appropriate education for gifted kids except those kids’ parents.
-All foundational funds right now are directed at the underprivileged who are underperforming with some small targeted exceptions.
+All foundational funds right now are directed at the underprivileged who are under performing with some small targeted exceptions.
 We are not on their radar yet.
 If you think you can get us in front of some possible funders, please reach out to us.
 Even if we were 5, 10 years old, we’d still be a start up because no one else does what we do an we are constantly in uncharted territory and are constantly learning.
 We can’t even get people in the state that we’ve helped with resources or support in their public school district to write a positive review or sign a state gifted ed witness slip to show support to gifted issues.
 Parents of gifted kids are not the most thankful population and do not give back.
 They are only in it for themselves for the most part.
 Everyone wants to get out of the system more than they put in.
 It doesn’t work that way.
 If you are not advocating for all the gifted children of Illinois, then don’t be surprised that yours can’t get anything special.
 Gifted parents need to unite.
 If you want change, join the IAGC or the CGCC.
 Change doesn’t happen for itself, and if the gifted population doesn’t speak up for what they need, you best believe no one else will.

 Testing Information